 Anhidrosis is the inability to sweat normally.
-While this may not sound like a serious condition, anhidrosis can be life-threatening.
 When you don't perspire, your body can't cool itself, which can lead to overheating and sometimes to heatstroke — a potentially fatal condition.

 Treatment of anhidrosis involves addressing the underlying cause, if one can be found.